 Example 13: full electrification of the rail network, a dogmatic idea

 14 example: the removal of level crossings, a very limited solution

-Example 15: the abandonment of high-speed lines, a brief idea
+Example 15: the abandonment of high-speed lines, a summary idea

 16 example: the LGV Atlantique Alps, a dream

 17 example: the coach may replace the train, an incomplete analysis

 18 example: develop provincial airports, with no effect on the Paris airports

 19 example: R-Shift-R, a factory for gas ‡ piggyback

 20 example: wide-gauge canals, rail Available for Less